 What is the Uniform Bar Exam (UBE)?

 It is a uniform battery of tests administered contemporaneously in every other jurisidiction that has adopted the UBE.
 It is written by the National Conference of Bar Examiners (NCBE) and consists of the Multistate Bar Examination (MBE), the Multistate Performance Test (MPT), and the Multistate Essay Examination (MEE).
-It is administered, graded, and scored by user jurisdictions; it results in a portable score that can be transferred to other UBE jurisdictions (but see "Courtesy Seating" rules below)..
+It is administered, graded, and scored by each user jurisdictions; it results in a portable score that can be transferred to other UBE jurisdictions (but see "Courtesy Seating" rules below)..
 Candidates must sit for all portions of the UBE in the same administration in the same jurisdiction to earn a portable UBE score.
 UBE jurisdictions set their own passing scores.
 UBE jurisdictions may require applicants to complete a jurisdiction-specific educational component and/or pass a test on jurisdiction-specific law in addition to passing the UBE.
 More information regarding the UBE, and a list of UBE-adopting states, is available at www.ncbex.org/exams/ube.